godotengine/godot-website/collections/_showcase/lumencraft.md

 With a lot of effort and a set of original algorithms, 2Dynamic Games have transformed the open-source Godot Engine into a completely new tool.
 This allows every bit of terrain (pixel, as we used to call them) to be destroyed, and maps to be painted as if in a drawing program.

 ### YOUR WAY TO PLAY
 Lumencraft offers several game modes to suit your gameplay style.
 With a 27-mission campaign experience the full narrative of humanity’s struggle for survival.
 Jump into procedurally generated maps and fight in a true roguelike fashion.
 Or maybe create your own level in the editor, or try out what the creators and Steam Workshop users have prepared for you.
-Custom game types (e.g. tower defence, action, survival or mix of them) with user-defined starting technologies/upgrades and goals allow you to test your skills as a scout in any conditions.
+Custom game types (e.g. tower defense, action, survival or mix of them) with user-defined starting technologies/upgrades and goals allow you to test your skills as a scout in any conditions.
 Invite your friend to play locally or using Steam Remote play and dive into the darkness together.

 ### MAP EDITOR